charbull/learning_transformer/README.md

 # learning_transformer

-* This colab is the same as this original colab: This colab is an adaptation of this original colab: https://colab.research.google.com/github/tensorflow/text/blob/master/docs/tutorials/transformer.ipynb
+* This colab is an adaptation of this original colab: https://colab.research.google.com/github/tensorflow/text/blob/master/docs/tutorials/transformer.ipynb

 * The original one translated from portugeuse to english.